 The focus of the conference is on program planning and preparation.
 Teachers and Leaders meet individually with their Program Manager and international partners to review program details and finalize plans.
 Both teachers and Xperitas staff benefitted from having one-on-one face time, and the opportunity to discuss their itineraries and activities in detail.

 Presenters for the group session this year included Brooke Marchewka, of our Community Partnership Programs.
-She presented on the ORID Method, which we have spoken about before.
+She presented on the ORID Method decision making model, which we have spoken about before.
 It’s worked wonders for group problem-solving in our Community Partnership Programs, and our language teachers were excited to learn about it so that they could apply the method to facilitate conversation with their traveling students.There were also group informational sessions, led by veteran traveling language teachers Cathy Stresing and Linda Havas, where teachers worked together to problem-solve real issues they have faced from years past.
 We must say that everyone who participated did a fabulous job brainstorming solutions to common and not-so-common problems that can arise when traveling abroad with students.

 Our Keynote Speaker for Saturday’s lunch was Tom Hanson, the Diplomat in Residence at the Alworth Institute for International Affairs at the University of Minnesota-Duluth.
 Tom spent more than twenty-five years as a Foreign Service Officer and is fluent in seven languages.